Apple cider vinegar (ACV) is one of those buzzy wellness ingredients that people time and time again swear by. It’s not surprising why, though.

 In praise of ACV

 It’s safest to think of ACV like a little booster instead of a go-to miracle.
 In small doses, it can be incredibly beneficial and delicious.
 In large amounts, it could be dangerous and harmful to your health.
+It may even irritate your skin or erode your tooth enamel.

 But with so many benefits, it’s no surprise many people turn to ACV for their ailments, but it’s also equally important to keep the facts first.